johnkimhyuntae/astral/README.md

 4. Run `flutter run` to run the app in the emulator

 ### Running on Windows
-1. Navigate to `./Windows` folder
+1. Navigate to `./Executables/Windows` folder
 2. Launch `astral.exe`
+3. Resize the window to an appropriate phone screen size

 ### Running on Web
-1. Navigate to `./Web` folder
+1. Navigate to `./Executables/Web` folder
 2. Run `python -m http.server`
-2. Go to `http://localhost:8000` on your web browser
+3. Go to `http://localhost:8000` on your web browser
+4. Resize the window to an appropriate phone screen size

 ## Technologies Used
 - Dart